SamuelMelian/DAS-G01-2025/decisions/0002-communication-between-tiers.md

 ## Decision Outcome

-Chosen option:  "0002-1-HTTP/S Communication", because this communication between the client, business logic, and data layers allows the server to maintain necessary state information during ongoing operations.

-This approach combines the universality and compatibility of HTTP with the flexibility to preserve context for multi-step business processes (e.g., order lifecycle, payment authorization, delivery updates).
+Chosen option:  "0002-1-HTTP/S Communication", because this communication between the client and the business logic combines the universality and compatibility of HTTP with the flexibility to preserve context for multi-step business processes (e.g., order lifecycle, payment authorization, delivery updates).

 ### Positive Consequences

-* Preserves the ability to manage complex, stateful workflows.
 * Compatible with third-party HTTP services and internal APIs.
 * Easier debugging, monitoring, and testing with standard HTTP tools.

 ### Negative Consequences

-* Increased complexity in state management and session synchronization when scaling horizontally.
+* Increased complexity in state management (need to use mechanism like cookies) and session synchronization when scaling horizontally.
 * Slightly higher latency due to multiple HTTP exchanges between tiers.